Defective Product Claims against Automakers in Alexandria, LA

 Considering how much we invest in our new cars or trucks, we expect them to perform well and provide safe transportation.
 Unfortunately, there have been a record number of defective automobile recalls in recent years, usually after problems, injuries and deaths are reported.

-The seasoned defective vehicle law firm of Chris J. Roy, Jr. protects the full compensation rights of clients who must deal with serious, life-threatening injuries from a faulty vehicle.
+The seasoned Alexandria defective vehicle law firm of Chris J. Roy, Jr. protects the full compensation rights of clients who must deal with serious, life-threatening injuries from a faulty vehicle.
 If you or a family member has been hurt in such a wreck, those injuries may justify filing a defective product lawsuit against the vehicle manufacturer to recover damages for medical bills, lost income, pain and suffering and other rightful compensation.

-Too Many Recalls: Too Much Damage and Suffering
+Too Many Recalls: Too Much Damage and Suffering in Alexandria, LA

 Consumer Reports tells us that in 2014, 62 million U.S. vehicles were recalled.
 That’s one in four of the total number of vehicles on the road.
 Some of the most memorable defects in automotive history include: